Working with Keyword View – QTP Training Tutorial 2

 What does this mean?

-For E.g.: Let’s assume that in an online web based email system, the user needs to login, compose and send email and then logout, it is recommended that each of these operations be divided into 3 different actions although all of them can be written under one action.
+For Example, Let’s assume that in an online web-based email system, the user needs to login, compose and send an email and then logout, it is recommended that each of these operations is divided into 3 different actions although all of them can be written under one action.

 ‘Test Email’ will have: